icebreakerone/demo-energy-mtlsonly/README.md

 This [script](scripts/certmaker.sh) generates two CAs and chains of certificates.
 The certificate trees are documented at the top of the file.

 Each of the two private CAs uses an intermediate certificate, which then signs the server or client certificates.
-This is so the key of the root CA certificate can be kept offline for security, so the root certificate can have a long lifetime.
-The intermediate Issuer certificates have a shorter lifetype, and their keys are kept online.
-These are then used to sign short lived certificates.
+This is so the key of the root CA certificate can be kept offline for security, enabling the root certificate to have a long lifetime.
+The intermediate Issuer certificates have a shorter lifetime, and their keys are kept online.
+These are then used to sign short lived certificates which are automatically renewed and installed, for example with an [ACME client](https://letsencrypt.org/docs/client-options/).
 In the event of compromise, the Issuer intermediate certificates can be easily replaced.

 Client certificate Subject names contain:
 * the organisation name,